Nayeem-stud/QR-Genrator/README.md

 ## API Used

-The app uses a free QR code generation API, such as [goqr.me API](https://goqr.me/api/), to convert the user’s input into a QR code.
+The app uses a free QR code generation API, to convert the user’s input into a QR code.

 ## Getting Started